Earn 5% rewards with Cardano Staking

 Keep in mind, however, that if you decide to stake more coins, the cycle will reset and you'll have to wait for another 20 days to be rewarded for this additional investment.

 Once you see your interest in the form of rewards show up in the wallet, simply press the 'Claim' button.
 The minimum amount to claim is 0.5 ADA.
 Friendly advice: don't claim your rewards too often, it's always best to claim less often and pay less ADA in fees.
 The good thing is that your rewards won't expire, so you're free to claim your ADA whenever you want.

 How do I unstake my ADA?

 What's really convenient about Cardano, it's that there's no need to unstake your deposit, as it's not locked.
 You can always move your coins around, staked or not.
-If need your ADA tokens to stop generating rewards, the only way would either be to create a new wallet and transfer your coins there or exchange your ADA for some other tokens.
+If need your ADA tokens to stop generating rewards, the only way would either be to create a new wallet and transfer your coins there or swapswap your some other tokens.

 I still have questions!

 If you need an even more detailed guide on Cardano staking, check out the article in our Knowledge Base!